-In the small mountain town of Nederland, the Carousel of Happiness, one of the last carousels in the country with hand-carved wooden animals, sits in the Caribou Village Shopping Center, off of Colorado Highway 119.
+Located in the small mountain town of Nederland, the Carousel of Happiness is one of the last carousels in the country with hand-carved wooden animals.
+It sits in the Caribou Village Shopping Center, off of Colorado Highway 119.

 While the Carousel of Happiness made its grand debut in 2010, the ride components are much older and hold a unique history.

 The platform of the carousel was built in 1910 for the Saltair Amusement Park by the beach in Great Salt Lakes, Utah.
-The carousel operated for nearly five decades, surviving wind storms, fires, and having a rollercoaster collapse on top of it.
-After the park went bankrupt in 1959, and the carousel became the property of the Utah State Training School.
+The carousel operated for nearly five decades, surviving wind storms, and fires, plus having a rollercoaster collapse on top of it.
+After the park went bankrupt in 1959, the carousel became the property of the Utah State Training School.